INFORMSJoC/2025.1389/README.md

 ## Results

-The final computational tables are in `results/tables`, and the computational figures are in `results/figures`.
-Raw solutions used in Tables 6-8 and Figures 4 can be found in `results/raw`.
+Raw solutions used in Tables 1-9 can be found in `data/results`.